Canada–Finland relations: Investment

 Finland is a large investor in Canada and a priority market for investment attraction.
 In 2010, direct investment from Finland in Canada was officially listed at $1.1 billion, making Finland Canada's 18th largest investor.
 Major Finnish investors in Canada include Nokia, Metso, Wihuri, Kemira, and others.
 In the same year, Canadian direct investment in Finland was officially listed as $152 million.
 Canadian companies active in Finland include Bombardier, CGI, Exfo, InMet and First Quantum Minerals.
 Canada's mining presence in Finland is estimated at over (CAD) $1 billion in cumulative mining assets.

+Ottawa Treaty

+Finnish Parliament approved joining the Ottawa Agreement in November 2011 by a vote of 110–47.
+Finland officially joined the agreement in 2012.
+In Finland, the agreement in question has also been considered a mistake, the National Coalition Party and the True Finns proposed to withdraw from the agreement.

+On 10 July 2025, Finland officially submitted its intention to withdraw from the Ottawa Anti-Personnel Landmines Convention.
+The withdrawal will take effect from January 2026.

-Arctic Relations
+Arctic relations

 Canada–Finland relations on Arctic issues are strong.
 Addressing these issues is normally done through the Arctic Council, as both countries believe it to be the leading way of cooperation on Arctic issues.

 Canadian mining companies have a large presence in northern Finland.
 Roughly one third of all Finnish mines are Canadian-owned.
 Canadian companies are the largest employer in Lapland.

+At the 2024 NATO summit, Canada, Finland and USA are intensifying their icebreaker collaboration with the Icebreaker Collaboration Effort or ICE Pact partnership.